Birmingham is the largest city in the UK after London, but often gets forgotten when it comes to lists of the UK’s hottest night spots.

 Can you guess what the focus of this bar is?

-Aside from the main bar downstairs with a dance floor, there is additional seating in the upstairs bar area.
+Aside from the main bar downstairs with a dance floor, Dirty Martini Birmingham has additional seating in the upstairs bar area with it’s own DJ booth.

 The Best Bars in The Mailbox and Gas Street Basin